Ultraviolet finite resummation of perturbative quantum gravity: Introduction

 Let us emphasise that, apart from these simple provisos, we do not inject any new ingredients into the theory.
 The result just follows from performing partial resummations of the perturbation series in $\kappa$.
 However the resulting terms are non-perturbative in $\kappa$, leaving no obvious expansion parameter.
 A related problem is that these terms fail individually to be invariant under BRST transformations for diffeomorphisms, or under background diffeomorphisms.
 We show that one can choose gauges in such a way that the gauge parameter itself controls the size of these terms, but not such that higher orders terms are successively smaller or such that one can recover diffeomorphism invariance term by term.

 It is in fact an old speculation that quantum gravity should somehow provide a regularisation of the UV divergences one finds in quantum field theory \cite{Deser:2022taw,Deser:1957zz}, for example through the production of black holes \cite{Dvali:2014ila}.
 It has also been argued that the spinfoam realisation of Loop Quantum Gravity approach is naturally UV finite \cite{Perez:2000bf,Ashtekar:2004eh}.
 We do not see any substantive connection between these ideas and the results reported here.
 Since the formulation described here has no UV divergences, the renormalization group will play no r\^ole.
-Thus there is also no obvious connection to the asymptotic safety approach \cite{Weinberg:1980,Reuter:1996}.
+Thus there is also no obvious connection to the asymptotic safety approach \cite{Weinberg:1980,Reuter:1996}. \TRM{We leave to the Conclusions (sec. \ref{sec:conclusions}), a discussion of earlier attempts \cite{DeWitt:1964yh,Isham:1972pf,tHooft:2010xlr} with closer connections to the ideas in this paper.}